craigshelley/beautiful-jekyll/projects/WhirlyGIG.md

 In order for the control circuit to have a repeatable trigger point in the cycle, a photo interrupter is used to create a pulse at a specific point in every rotation.
 The photo-interrupter requires a stationary flag fixed to the base.

-## Control Circuit
+## Circuit Description
-The control circuit controls the power to the motor and LEDs.
+The main PCB controls the power to the motor and LEDs.
 It receives signals from the photo interrupter and the power source.
 Since there is only one electrical connection that passes to the rotor (that used for power), the communications link from the computer is achieved by modulating the data onto the power supply.
 At the heart of this circuit is a PIC16C84 micro-controller.